openshift/windows-machine-config-operator/README.md

 * [OpenShift monitoring of user defined project](https://docs.openshift.com/container-platform/latest/monitoring/enabling-monitoring-for-user-defined-projects.html#enabling-monitoring-for-user-defined-projects)
 * [HugePages](https://kubernetes.io/docs/tasks/manage-hugepages/scheduling-hugepages/)

-### Accessing secure registries
-Windows nodes managed by WMCO do not support pulling container images from secure private registries.
-It is recommended to use images from public registries or pre-pull the images in the VM image.

 ### Trunk port
 WMCO does not support adding Windows nodes to a cluster through a trunk port.
 The only supported networking setup for adding Windows nodes is through an access port carrying the VLAN traffic.